Strictly Sinatra: Cast

 Actor Ian Bannen was due to appear, but he died in an accident near Loch Ness during a break in filming.
 The cast and crew issued the following statement: "We are devastated to hear of the death of Ian Bannen earlier today.
 Ian was a hugely talented actor, a consummate professional, and a much-loved colleague."

 Critical reception

 The film received less than stellar reviews from critics upon its release despite the well-regarded cast.
 Filmcritic.com's Christopher Null wrote, "Aside from good singin' and the always engaging Kelly Macdonald (as a cigarette girl who becomes Cocozza's girlfriend), there's just not much movie here."
 The BBC's Jamie Russell shared similar sentiments: "Lacking the scope or ambition that a feature film deserves, this could have made a passable TV drama, but on the big screen it's simply pointless.
 Not even the talented cast, which includes Ian Hart in the lead and the ever-reliable Brian Cox as one of the main gangsters, can enliven proceedings."

+Strictly Sinatra holds a 63% rating on Rotten Tomatoes based on eight reviews.